-How to use Output Parameters in SQL Stored Procedure?.
-Or How to use Output Parameters to return a Value or message from a SQL Stored Procedure with example.
+How to use Output Parameters in SQL Server Stored Procedure?.
+Or How to use Output Parameters to return a Value or message from a Stored Procedure with an example.

-To output value from the Sql stored procedure, you have to declare a variable along with OUT or OUTPUT keyword.
-For this SQL Stored Procedure Output Parameters demonstration, We are going to use the below-shown table
+To output value from the Sql stored procedure, you have to declare a variable along with the OUT or OUTPUT keyword.
+For this SQL Server Stored Procedure Output Parameters demonstration, we will use the table below.

 Output Parameters in SQL Stored Procedure Example